AllBankingSolutions.com

 Ads by Google

-Most of the banks in India import gold coins from Switzerland as per tie up with one of the reputed foreign suppliers and such coins are 24 carat pure gold carrying 99.99% assay certification (signifying the highest level of purity as per international standards).
-These coins are usually available in 1gm; 2.5 gm, 5 gm; 8 gms; 10 gms; 20 gms ; 50 gms and 100 gms.
+Most of the banks in India used to import gold coins from Switzerland as per tie up with one of the reputed foreign suppliers and such coins are 24 carat pure gold carrying 99.99% assay certification (signifying the highest level of purity as per international standards).
+However, in August 2013, RBI banned import of gold in the form of coins and medallions.
+The coins sold by banks are usually in weights of 1gm; 2.5 gm, 5 gm; 8 gms; 10 gms; 20 gms ; 50 gms and 100 gms.
 (However, each bank does not sell all type of gold coins).
 These coins usually also bear the logo of the bank selling the same.
 Gold coins sold by Indian banks are well packed and give a good look for gifts etc

 The customers may be surprised to note that daily price of the gold coins ( of similar weight and with same quality) is different in different banks even on the same day.
 If you have the time and choice of choosing the Bank, you should compare the Gold Coin Rate by clicking on the links given below before you proceed to buy the gold coins for your loved ones.
 For comparing the gold coin rates for today, please click on the respective link that will take you directly to the webpage of the bank giving today's gold rate.
 Buy only after comparing the rates.